 Choose songs that suit your voice, your range and bring out your most flattering tones.
-Don’t choose songs just because they are fashionable, or songs that stretch your voice way beyond a comfortable threshold.
+Don't choose songs that stretch your voice beyond a comfortable threshold.
 A good song for you is one where you can command the lower ranges and hit the highs confidently, well before unpleasant artefacts or vocal fatigue creep in.
 Consult your voice coach if you have one, and ask them which songs they would most like to hear you sing.

 It will be up to you to source your own backing tracks, there are now plenty of websites that provide superb tracks of great quality, some even offer the song in different keys or with alternative arrangements, so don’t just settle for the first example of a song you want to use unless you are completely satisfied.
 Obviously sing along with it and make sure it is a version that has the right feel and an arrangement that will work with your performance.

-Do be especially careful about choosing songs that do not have clear rhythmic cues and lots of space, these are very difficult to sing to and the end result may feel very un-natural and mechanical.
+Do be especially careful about choosing songs that do not have clear rhythmic cues and lots of space, these can be very difficult to sing to and the end result may feel very un-natural and mechanical.